How to Prepare for Your Dance Photoshoot

 4. Bring a Friend or Family Member

 And bring some music too!
 Your dance photoshoot should be memorable and fun.
-So, go ahead and queue up your favorite playlist, take a couple of BTS selfies, and make the day an experience you won’t forget.
-For the record, at Andrew Bowen Studios, you’ll get all images the next day and the rest typically within a week—and I’ll also post on social media and tag you too.
+So, go ahead and queue up your favorite playlist.
+You can take over the speakers in the studio!
+This will be an experience you won’t forget.

 5. Speak Up!

 No one understands your vision, dreams, talents, or strengths better than you do.
-So, during your photoshoot, I’d love your feedback!
+So, during your photoshoot, speak your mind!
 If you want to try a new pose, have an idea for a prop or background, or aren’t crazy about the lighting, it’s okay to say so.
 The best images come from empowered dancers working in collaboration.

-With a bit of prep, the right mindset, and a truly collaborative partner that sees you as their peer, a dance photoshoot can be an experience you’ll never forget.
+With a bit of preparation and a collaborative photographer that sees you as their peer, a dance photoshoot will be an experience you’ll never forget.